-Alas, the most beautiful bassist in all the world, Rita (Luana Ravegnini), is the first to die, and that's my biggest issue with this film.
+The real crime to this movie is that most beautiful bassist in all the world, Rita (Luana Ravegnini), is the first to die.
 Why her?
-Why not literally anyone else?
+Why not literally anyone else in the cast?
 It seems very spiteful of our murdering Paganini.
 The doe-eyed assistant manager is next.
 And if we thought it would be one of those lure-and-slash tales, where everyone is knocked over like dominos, we're soon proven wrong.
 Holes opening up under people's feet, electric energy pulses through those who fall into it..
 Albert Einstein looks on, balefully, from a tacked-up poster; electric shocks zap anyone who tries to escape the house... of Paganini!

-Naturally the knife his spirit uses has to off the band has a treble clef-shaped handle.
-It's Cozzi!
-Naturally there's a cello case coffin and our heroine burns up in it.
-Not all of the characters die from being stabbed by a steel-hipped Stradivarius: guitarist Elena (Michel Klipstein) gets infected by "a special fungus... like they discovered in the 1800s, on logs... floating along... certain European rivers, notes Lavania, "wood that was used to make a special kind of violin, the Stradivarius."
+Naturally the knife Paganini's spirit uses has to off the band has a treble clef-shaped handle.
+Naturally there's a cello case coffin and our heroine winds up trapped in (and it's then set on fire).
+Not all of the characters die from being stabbed by a steel-hipped Stradivarius: guitarist Elena (Michel Klipstein) gets infected by "a special fungus... like they discovered in the 1800s, on logs... floating along... certain European rivers," notes Lavania, this infected wood "was used to make a special kind of violin, the Stradivarius."
 Elena becomes a hideous fungus-covered monster, Lavinia says "this is the fungus, for sure...
 I saw it... magnified... in a TV documentary."